 The Board of Directors has the overall responsibility for the establishment and supervision of the Company's risk management framework.

-Details in relation to principal risks and uncertainties and steps taken to manage these risks and uncertainties are presented in Notes 23 and 25 of these consolidated financial statements.
+Details in relation to principal risks and uncertainties and steps taken to manage these risks and uncertainties are presented in Notes 23, 25 and 29, 'Events after the reporting period' - Military operations in Ukraine', of these consolidated financial statements.